mallory/e2ee/draft-e2ee.md

 No matter the specifics, any methods used to access to the content of the messages by a third party would violate a user's expectations of end-to-end encrypted messaging. "[T]hese access methods scan message contents on the user’s [device]", which are then "scanned for matches against a database of prohibited content before, and sometimes after, the message is sent to the recipient" {{GEC-EU}}.
 Third party access also covers cases without scanning -- namely, it should not be possible for any third-party end point, even those under the user's identity as per Section 2.1, to access the data regardless of reason.

-If a method makes secure and private communication, intended to be sent over an encrypted channel between end points, available to parties other than the sender and intended recipient(s), without formally interfering with channel confidentiality, that method violates the understood expectation of that security property.
+If a method makes secure and private communication, intended to be sent over an encrypted channel between end points, available to parties other than the sender and intended recipient(s), that method violates the understood expectation of that security property.

 The software of the end-to-end encrypted system can be trusted
 --------------------------------------------------------------

-A way by which users can check that a system does not have a "backdoor" or is performing in accordance to cryptographic protocols' specifications is by making them open source.
-Open source allows users to freely analyse the system and be assured of it.
-However, while some users might be able to do so, many users lack the technological knowledge needed to analyse source code.
-It is vital that systems provide public security analyses of their source code enabling reproducible audits and investigations that can be published and peer reviewed.
+A way by which users can reduce the risk of their system containing a "backdoor" and confirm their system is performing in accordance to cryptographic protocols' specifications is using systems that are releasing their software as open source.
+Open source software allows technical users to analyse the system and be assured of its functioning.
+While most users will not be able to do so, as typical users lack the technological knowledge needed to analyse source code, technilogical communities can do so.
+It is vital that systems provide public security analyses of their source code enabling reproducible builds and audits and investigations that can be published and peer reviewed.

 Pattern inference is minimised
 ------------------------------